 This usually happens with free VPN services, to which there are only a couple of solutions available; either you need to be tech-savvy, or you need a premium and trusted VPN service such as Windscribe.

 It's you who has to configure the VPN application at your end.
 This means that for users to take full advantage of its features, you need to learn how protocols work and what kind of settings you should adjust.
 If this sounds like too much trouble, you can try the pre-configured router's settings, requiring little technical knowledge.

-It’s a no-brainer to figure out the pros and cons of VPN when you have a specific use for it.
+It’s a no-brainer to figure out the VPN's advantages and disadvantages when you have a specific use for it.
 If you are an occasional user, you can try the free VPN apps.
-Otherwise, there are plenty of premium options tools such as Vypr, ExpressVPN, NordVPN, and Cyberghost.
+Otherwise, there are plenty of premium options tools such as Vypr, ExpressVPN, NordVPN, and CyberGhost.
 The best part is, you don’t have to be tech-savvy to get to work with some of these best VPN Apps.
 Even if it’s a premium service, it’s value for money.

 VPNs have several benefits, but they also come with several drawbacks.
 Some VPNs may cause your connection to slow down.
 You might be thinking, well, when you use a VPN to access Netflix, you push all of your internet traffic through the VPN.
 If there are any hiccups or lags in your VPN connection, you might have to wait a bit before your shows can play.